 Be populated by “content” and “experiences” created and operated by an incredibly wide range of contributors (Crucially, a mix of independent individuals and businesses.)

 When it comes to cryptocurrencies, two points stick out.

 The first is point number 4: “Be a fully functioning economy.”
 Whether cryptocurrencies can support a fully functioning economy is still a matter of contention.
 No cryptocurrency has been widely adopted as a payments currency outside of the crypto ecosystem, and cryptocurrencies are famously volatile.
-That said, within crypto, currencies like Ethereum are used to denominate the price of Ethereum NFTs, and have supported an industry that grew to $40 billion by November 2021.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+That said, within crypto, currencies like Ethereum are used to denominate the price of Ethereum NFTs, and have supported an industry that grew to $40 billion by November 2021.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 The second is #6: “Offer unprecedented interoperability.”
 While Zuckerberg’s vision for the metaverse is yet to truly take shape, his social media platform became famous as a “walled garden”—an ecosystem that keeps users inside a small suite of tech products and makes it difficult to leave.
 Apple, Google, and Microsoft are all considered to have created “walled gardens.”
 (The term was coined in the 90s by comes from John Malone, the founder of Tele-Communication Inc, in the 90s).
 While Zuckerberg says that interoperability is also key, The Sandbox and Decentraland let you import NFTs from other games.
 For now, they are unrivaled champions of the concept until Zuckerberg proves that Meta’s vision will be free from the comparative lack of interoperability that has defined his company’s ecosystem.
 You can import NFTs from other platforms and import items in your virtual worlds.